 Madeline Wilson is a fine arts photographer living in Boulder, Colorado.
 She maintains her artistic practice at her Boulder home studio, Yellow Dog Studio, and she spends a good deal of time of time in the great outdoors, a source of inspiration for her work.

 Madeline’s artistic practice includes working with found objects to create mixed-media work.
 Like the photographs, materials and objects are discovered and then crafted into works addressing questions of permanence, obfuscation, deconstruction and reconstruction, and natural reclamation.
 The ability to capture and hold objects of the past in the present, in a new form, creates the basis of her artistic pursuits.

-Explore samples of Madeline’s work below and visit her website here.
+Explore samples of Madeline Wilson’s work below and visit her website here.